-PyTorch uses Tensor as its core data structure, which is similar to Numpy array.
-If you are wondering about this specific choice of data structure, the answer lies in the fact that with appropriate software and hardware available, tensors provide acceleration of various mathematical operations.
-These operations when carried out in a large number in Deep Learning make a huge difference in speed.
+PyTorch uses Tensor as its core data structure, similar to a Numpy array.
+You may wonder about this specific choice of data structure.
+The answer lies in the fact that with appropriate software and hardware available, tensors provide acceleration of various mathematical operations.
+These operations when carried out in large numbers for Deep Learning make a huge difference in speed.

 PyTorch, similar to Python, focuses on the ease of use and makes it possible for even users with very basic programming knowledge to use Deep Learning in their projects.
 This also makes it the perfect “first deep learning library to learn“, if you don’t know one already.

 Why should I learn PyTorch?